swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 }
 ```

-During type inference for regular expression literals, the compiler infers the type of `Match` from the content of the regular expression.
+During type inference for regular expression literals, the compiler infers the type of `Output` from the content of the regular expression.
 The same will be true for the result builder syntax, except that the type inference rules are expressed as method declarations in the result builder type.

 Because much of the motivation behind providing regex literals in Swift is their familiarity, a top priority of this design is for the result of calling `firstMatch(of:)` with a regex to align with the traditional numbering of backreferences to capture groups, which start at `\1`.